Minnesota Health Care Programs

 Temporary Absences from the State

-A temporary absence includes when a person is absent from the state with the intent to return to the state when the reason for the absence ends.
-There is no limit for how long a person may be temporarily absent from the state.
+A temporary absence includes when an applicant or enrollee who lives alone or lives with others is absent from Minnesota with the intent to return to the state when the reason for the absence ends.
+There is no time limit for how long a person may be temporarily absent from the state.
 A person is no longer considered temporarily absent from the state if they receive Medicaid benefits in another state.
-An applicant or enrollee's eligibility for Minnesota Health Care Programs (MHCP) may not be denied or terminated because of the person's temporary absence from the state.
+An applicant or enrollee’s eligibility for Minnesota Health Care Programs (MHCP) may not be denied or terminated because of the person’s temporary absence from the state.

 Legal Citations